 - 1. Click VLAN, MAC-Based. - 2.
 Select Add from the Action list. - 3.
-Enter an address in the MAC Address field, and a mask if required. - 4.
+Enter an address in the MAC Address field, and a mask to indicate a range of addresses if required. - 4.
 Enter an identifier in the VLAN field.
 Note that the specified VLAN need not already be configured. - 5.
 Enter a value to assign to untagged frames in the Priority field. - 6.
 Click Apply.

-Figure 92: Configuring MAC-Based VLANs
+Figure 93: Configuring MAC-Based VLANs